Sign Up for a Free Account

 Historical note and terminology

-The first description of abnormal elongated and dilated intracranial vessels is attributed to the Italian anatomist Giovanni Battista Morgagni in his text “De sedibus, et causis morborum per anatomen indagatis libri quinque” in 1761 (32).
-Before the introduction of cerebral angiography and modern imaging techniques, autopsy studies provided the main source of information about intracranial aneurysms (21).
-Moniz provided the first angiographic demonstration of a dolichoectatic aneurysm in 1934, but Dandy had previously described the clinical condition in 11 instances in the vertebrobasilar circulation and in 6 instances in the internal carotid artery circulation (31; 08).
+The first description of abnormal elongated and dilated intracranial vessels is attributed to the Italian anatomist Giovanni Battista Morgagni in his text “De sedibus, et causis morborum per anatomen indagatis libri quinque” in 1761 (34).
+Before the introduction of cerebral angiography and modern imaging techniques, autopsy studies provided the main source of information about intracranial aneurysms (23).
+Moniz provided the first angiographic demonstration of a dolichoectatic aneurysm in 1934, but Dandy had previously described the clinical condition in 11 instances in the vertebrobasilar circulation and in six instances in the internal carotid artery circulation (33; 10).

-An aneurysm is a pathologic, localized blood vessel dilatation, which is called “saccular” when the inflow and outflow points are in common and “nonsaccular” when arterial dilatation is greater than 1.5 times normal without a clearly defined neck (ie, the inflow and outflow points are longitudinally separate) (13).
-Fusiform aneurysm is a morphological term utilized for the “nonsaccular” type that denotes a circumferential ballooning of the vessel for a short segment, often with a spindle shape.
-Dolichoectasia comes from the Greek dolikhos meaning long and ektasis meaning distention of a tubular structure.
-Intracranial arterial dolichoectasia describes the presence of at least one ectatic and/or tortuous artery in the cerebral vasculature, usually with a uniform enlarged circumference (39).
+An aneurysm is a pathologic, localized blood vessel dilatation, which is called “saccular” when the inflow and outflow points are in common and “nonsaccular” when arterial dilatation is greater than 1.5 times normal without a clearly defined neck (ie, the inflow and outflow points are longitudinally separate) (15).
+“Fusiform” (from Latin fusus, for spindle) aneurysm is a morphological term utilized for the nonsaccular type that denotes a circumferential ballooning of the vessel for a short segment, often with a spindle shape.
+“Dolichoectasia” comes from the Greek dolikhos meaning long and ektasis meaning distention of a tubular structure.
+Intracranial arterial dolichoectasia describes the presence of at least one ectatic or tortuous artery in the cerebral vasculature, usually with a uniform enlarged circumference (41).
 Conceptually, the terms fusiform aneurysm and dolichoectasia overlap, and some authors use them interchangeably, but important differences in their clinical features and morphology can be distinguished.
 A third subtype, “transitional,” has been proposed, which features focal circumferential dilatation, elongation, and displacement.

 Fusiform aneurysm